Arch-Network/book/src/basics/interaction.md

 - [Logic]

 ## Description
-Continuing with our example program, [GraffitiWall], we find an implementation example of how to communicate with a deployed [program] by looking at the frontend code; specifically, we'll look at the [GrafittiWallComponent.tsx] file.
+Continuing with our example program, [GraffitiWall], we find an implementation example of how to communicate with a deployed [Program] by looking at the frontend code; specifically, we'll look at the [GrafittiWallComponent.tsx] file.

 ## Logic
 ```typescript